About University of York

 - The Graduate Students’ Association (GSA) offers professional, confidential and specialist advice and opportunities to all postgraduate students, as well as running a dedicated postgraduate welcome week, regular events, trips and free sports.
 The GSA has also set up a number of postgraduate networks.
 These run regular social events to allow you to meet new people, make friends and share ideas.

 York Postgraduate Virtual Open Days

 Considering postgraduate study at York?
 Have all your questions answered in one place during our Postgraduate Virtual Open Days.
-Events run across our three faculties, Arts and Humanities, Social Sciences and Sciences and will be held in November 2017, February 2018 and June 2018.
+Events run across our three faculties, Arts and Humanities, Social Sciences and Sciences and will be held in January/February 2018 and June 2018.